 But don’t be tempted to try and use a standard RCA phono cable in place of a dedicated coaxial digital cable.
 They look similar and can work, but an analogue interconnect has different impedance values from a digital one (50 ohm versus 75 ohm), so won’t work as well.
 An entry-level cable like the QED Performance Coaxial will do a fine job for most.

-Coaxial may not be as widespread as its rival optical connection these days, but you'll still find it at the back of certain AV receivers, stereo amplifiers and TVs.
+Coaxial might not be as widespread as its rival optical connection these days, but you'll still find it at the back of certain AV receivers, stereo amplifiers and TVs.

 The main downside to a coaxial digital connection is the potential transfer of electrical noise between your kit.
 Noise is bad news when it comes to sound quality, but it exists in all AV components to one degree or another.
 Unfortunately, using a coaxial connection enables noise to travel along the cable from the source to your amplifier.

 Also, coaxial doesn't have the bandwidth required to support high quality surround sound formats such as Dolby TrueHD and DTS-HD Master Audio, Dolby Atmos and DTS:X. So, in a modern home cinema setting, its uses are quite limited.